How ConsumerAffairs uses cookies

 About Mayflower

 Mayflower offers customized moving services for residential, military and commercial customers.
 It offers full-service and partial packing and unpacking options, vehicle shipping and debris removal.
-Mayflower moves include loading and unloading, full-value moving protection and access to a moving agent who can help customers manage all of the details related to their moving experience.
+Mayflower moves include loading and unloading, full-value moving protection and access to a moving agent who can help customers manage all the details of their moving experience.
 It’s been in business since 1927, although it was purchased by UniGroup, Inc. in 1995.

 Pros